Community Development District (CDD) Fees

 Understanding CDD fees is an important part of the home buying process.
 CDD fees can significantly impact a home buyer's monthly expenses and overall budget, so it's crucial for buyers to be aware of these fees and understand what they are paying for.

-If you are considering a buying a home in a CDD and plan to get a mortgage to finance the purchase, be sure to let your lender know that you are looking at a home in one of these communities.
+If you are considering buying a home in a CDD and plan to get a mortgage to finance the purchase, be sure to let your lender know that you are looking at a home in one of these communities.
 The additional cost often pushes buyers over the amount they can afford (high debt-to-income ratio), leaving buyers disappointed later in the process.

 But with proper planning and knowledge, the benefits of the fantastic amenities often make the fees worthwhile in a CDD-governed community.